 By submitting this form, you consent to receive emails from A Sweet Thyme

-How To Make This Dark Chocolate Bark With Peppermint: Step-By-Step
+How To Make This Dark Chocolate Peppermint Bark: Step-By-Step

 Step 1: Place the chocolate into a microwave-safe bowl.
 Melt the semisweet chocolate chips in the microwave using 30-second intervals and stirring in-between.